sharedchains/camunda-code-editor/README.md

 This plug-in integrates a script editor to Camunda Modeler, allowing a user to write scripts with code highlights and language auto completion.

-**Up to now, only if Script Format is 'groovy' or 'javascript'**

 ![Screencast](./plugin-module/modeler-plugin-code/docs/screencast.gif)

 ## Install

-Extract the [release zip file](https://github.com/sharedchains/camunda-code-editor/releases/tag/v0.1.0) to your camunda-modeler/resources/plugins folder.
+Extract the [release zip file](https://github.com/sharedchains/camunda-code-editor/releases/tag/v0.2.0) to your camunda-modeler/resources/plugins folder.
 Super easy!

+## Limitations
+**Up to now, only if Script Format is 'groovy' or 'javascript'**
+* On javascript, only for 'simple' scripts which do not involve JSON/XML manipulation.
+* On groovy everything should work.

 ## Development Setup

 Unlike other plugins, this project has been wrapped in a [Maven](https://maven.apache.org/) project to integrate other components inside it and generate a final bundle which contains:
 * The Camunda Modeler javascript plugin itself
-* Our simple application which will get executed on Camunda Modeler startup
+* Our Spring Boot groovy executor application which will get executed on Camunda Modeler startup
 * A standalone JDK which executes the mentioned application

 This solution was chosen to make it easier for a user to integrate the plugin to Camunda Modeler, avoiding to make him install JAVA on his own.